felipemfm/cc27-solo-mvp/README.md

 The backend for this project can be found [here](https://github.com/felipemfm/cc27-solo-mvp-server).
 ## About

-FireChat is a chat room application designed to offer anonymous confirmation between various users.
+FireChat is a chat room application designed to offer anonymous conversation between various users.

 The project was deployed through Heroku and can be seen at [FireChat](https://cc27-chat-room.herokuapp.com/).